 $6.00 | CEU Hours:2.00 | Intermediate

-*ICB Credit for Counselor II, CARS II, MISA I or II, PCGC II, CCJP II, CRSS I or II, MAATP II, NCRS II, CFPP IIThis course is not approved by NBCC for NCC certification renewal.
-To renew your NCC certification, view our list of NBCC specific approved courses.
+*ICB Credit for Counselor II, CARS II, MISA I or II, PCGC II, CCJP II, CRSS I or II, MAATP II, NCRS II, CFPP II*This course is not approved for NBCC renewal.
+Please see our NBCC category of courses here.

 CEU Course Description